 Active: active (running)

-Reboot and Select XFCE Session on CentOS Stream
+Reboot and Select the Xfce Session on CentOS Stream 9

 sudo reboot

-If you boot back to a text console instead of a graphical login, return to the display manager section and confirm that your display manager is enabled and the default target is set to
+If the system returns to a text console instead of a graphical login, check that the display manager is enabled and that

 sudo dnf install xorg-x11-server-Xorg xorg-x11-xinit